narnaud/natvis4qt/CONTRIBUTING.md

 3. Keep a linear git history, remove any merge commits but prefer rebasing on top of `main`

+## Natvis contributions

+To contribute new visualiser (or improve existing one), feel free to use the small executable in the `natvis` directory:

+- Open the `CMakeLists.txt` in Visual Studio
+- Feel free to add a type if it's missing
+- Put a breakpoint at the `return` in main
+- You can edit the natvis files and see the results directly

 ## Code contributions

 ### Prerequisites